orbitalquark/textadept/doc/manual.md

 --------------------------------------------------------------------------------

-Textadept is a bit unusual in that building it is only supported on Linux and BSD.
+Textadept is a bit unusual in that building it is only supported on Linux and BSD, or within a [Docker][] [image][].
 The application is cross-compiled for Windows and macOS from Linux.
 While it is certainly possible to compile Textadept natively on those platforms, it is simply not supported in any official capacity.

 ### Requirements